 Online applications are available and can be submitted through EngageSTC.ca

 When will we know if we were selected?

-Notification of successful applications will be sent on Monday, Oct.
-7.
+Notification of successful applications will be notified on or before Oct.
+15.

 Do I have to have the entire form filled out?
 Or can I confirm who is part of the volunteer group once selected?

 The application must be complete.
 A total of five volunteers must provide their contact information, including the Principle Volunteer Contact.

 If a member of the volunteer group stops participating, can the rink remain open?

 Volunteer groups are welcome to suggest their own location, with staff evaluating proposed locations based on the following criteria:

 Volunteer groups are responsible for providing their own water source for the community outdoor ice rink.